pytorch/pytorch.github.io/_features/hybrid-front-end.md

         a = a + 1
     print()
   ```

-summary-home: A new hybrid front-end provides ease-of-use and flexibility in eager mode, while seamlessly transitioning to graph mode for speed, optimization, and functionality in C++ runtime environments.
+summary-home: A new hybrid front-end seamlessly transitions between eager mode and graph mode to provide both flexibility and speed.
 featured-home: true

 ---

 A new hybrid front-end provides ease-of-use and flexibility in eager mode, while seamlessly transitioning to graph mode for speed, optimization, and functionality in C++ runtime environments.